expung3d/Enhanced-Zeus-Modules/CONTRIBUTING.md

 ##### SIDES
 The SIDES creates a row with all the sides and allows for the sides to be chosen from.

+The value returned from this element is either a single SIDE or an ARRAY of SIDES.
+Depending on if the element allows multiple selections or not.
 ```sqf
 [
 	"SIDES",